SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 - `sonar.ce.javaOpts`
 - `sonar.search.javaOpts`

-### Cannot connect to MySQL database

-By default, remote access to MySQL database server is disabled for security reasons.
-If you want to remotely access the database server, you need to follow this [quick guide](https://www.cyberciti.biz/tips/how-do-i-enable-remote-access-to-mysql-database-server.html).

 ### Failed to start on Windows Vista

 SonarQube seems unable to start when installed under the `Program Files` directory on Windows Vista.
 It should therefore not be installed there.